 This property is ripe for timber harvesting.
 A combination of thinning and regeneration cuts would allow the new owner to re-coop some of their upfront costs, as well as prepare the forest for maximum growth potential.

-Wildlife enthusiasts will enjoy the increased exposure to their favorite species, as the forage resulting from the harvest would increase immensely.
+Wildlife enthusiasts would enjoy the increased viewings of their favorite species, as the forage resulting from a harvest would increase immensely.
 In this ‘neck of the woods’ it is common to see deer, bear, coyote, fox, turkey, grouse, woodcock, and a variety of waterfowl.
-The open fields lend themselves to mowing and/or planting your favorite crop.
-Secluded fields to the east would be ideal candidates for food plots where the surrounding forest give significant cover to the elusive hunter.
-A new entrance driveway on Route 8 provides access to a trail that cuts across the lot heading towards the far eastern boundary, roughly three-quarters of a mile away.
+The open fields lend themselves to food plots of your favorite crop.
+Secluded fields to the southeast would also be ideal areas for food plots, where the surrounding forest provides significant cover to the elusive hunter.
+A low lying area along the northern boundary may be an ideal location to construct a waterfowl/wildlife pond.
+A new entrance drive provides access to an existing trail that cuts across the parcel towards the far eastern boundary, roughly three-quarters of a mile away.

-There is a great opportunity here for a family, or small group of hunters to turn this old ‘ag’ land with woods, into an outdoor playground, flourishing with wildlife and trees for all to enjoy.
+There is a great opportunity here for a family, group of hunters or outdoor enthusiasts to turn this old ‘ag’ land with woods, into an outdoor playground, flourishing with wildlife and trees for all to enjoy.

 Property Maps & Disclosures

 - Lot Size: 223.65 acres

 Local Directions: Approximately 1 mile south of the intersection of Rt.
 8 and the Nellis Road in the Town of Ohio, on the left side of the road.